Sadio Mané: 2021–22 season

 On 18 September 2021, Mané scored his 100th Liverpool goal in a 3–0 home win against Crystal Palace in the Premier League.
 The goal against Crystal Palace also saw Mané set a new Premier League record by becoming the first player to score in nine consecutive league games against the same opponent.
 On 16 October, Mané scored his 100th Premier League goal—becoming the third African to reach the landmark after Didier Drogba and Salah—with Liverpool's opening goal in the 5–0 win away to Watford.
 On 10 April 2022, his 30th birthday, Mané scored Liverpool's equalising goal in a 2–2 away draw against Manchester City.
-Mané then followed this with two goals against the same opposition on 16 April at Wembley Stadium in a FA Cup semi-final, in a 3–2 win to help Liverpool reach their first FA Cup Final since 2012, which they eventually won.
+Mané then followed this with two goals against the same opposition on 16 April at Wembley Stadium in a FA Cup semi-final, in a 3–2 win to help Liverpool reach their first FA Cup final since 2012, which they eventually won.
 On 3 May, he scored the winning goal in a 3–2 away victory over Villarreal in the Champions League semi-final, to secure his team's place in the final, which Liverpool eventually lost 1–0 to Real Madrid.
+Liverpool narrowly missed out on the chance to achieve a historic quadruple, coming second in the Premier League and the 2021–22 UEFA Champions League but winning both the EFL Cup and the FA Cup.

 Bayern Munich

 On 22 June 2022, Mané joined Bundesliga club Bayern Munich on a contract with the German side until 30 June 2025.
 The fee was reported to be €32 million (£27.4m) potentially rising to €41 million (£35m) based on appearances plus individual and team achievements.
-On 30 July 2022, Mane made his official debut, starting in the 2022 DFL-Supercup and scored his debut goal to help Bayern to 5–3 victory over RB Leipzig at the Red Bull Arena.
+On 30 July 2022, Mané made his official debut, starting in the 2022 DFL-Supercup and scored his debut goal to help Bayern to 5–3 victory over RB Leipzig at the Red Bull Arena.
 He followed this up a week later with his first Bundesliga goal in a 6–1 victory over Eintracht Frankfurt.

-On 8 November, Mane suffered an injury and had to go off after 20 minutes of Bayern's 6–1 victory against to Werder Bremen.
-Unfortunately, this injury prevented him from competing in the 2022 FIFA World Cup and had to undergo surgery in his right fibula.
-He stayed out for three months and made his return in February 2023.
-On 26 February 2023, Mane made his injury return as a substitute after coming on in the 65th minute for Kingsley Coman in Bayern's 3–0 win against Union Berlin.
+On 8 November, Mané suffered an injury and had to go off after 20 minutes of Bayern's 6–1 victory against Werder Bremen.
+This injury prevented him from competing in the 2022 FIFA World Cup and he had to undergo surgery in his right fibula.
+He stayed out for three months and made his return on 26 February 2023 as a substitute, coming on in the 65th minute for Kingsley Coman in Bayern's 3–0 win against Union Berlin.

+On 13 April, Mané was suspended and fined by Bayern, following reports he punched teammate Leroy Sané in the dressing room after a 3–0 Champions League quarter-final loss to Manchester City.
+On 28 May, Bayern Munich won the Bundesliga following the concession of two points by league leaders Borussia Dortmund.